 Home equity loans and lines of credit both allow you to borrow against the equity in your property.
 However, they differ in terms of disbursement, repayment structure, and flexibility in accessing funds.

 A home equity loan provides a lump sum upfront, with a fixed interest rate and fixed monthly payments over a set term.
+The home equity loan is considered an installment loan.

 In contrast, a line of credit (HELOC) gives you access to a revolving credit line, which allows you to withdraw funds as needed.
 The interest rates on lines of credit loans are also variable and fluctuate with time.
+The HELOC has a draw period and a repayment period.
+During the draw period, borrowers can use funds over and over and only pay interest monthly.

 What are the interest rates for home equity loans and credit lines?